TruCypher/AlphaCloud/README.md

 4. List Of network Cloudlet which get map to a vm.

 In this schema the users have the ability to access the infrasturue, manage the network switch on their own.
+Thus Broker can set host interval, and achieve a better performance.
 ```

 4. AlphaCloudletScheduler